kdvolder/application-accelerator-samples/fragments/devcontainer/README-devcontainer.md

 - [Docker](https://www.docker.com/products/docker-desktop/) (or [Rancher](https://rancherdesktop.io/)):
   You need a container runtime.
 On Linux and Mac, we have tested with Docker.
 On Windows, both Docker and Rancher have been tested.
-- AMD architecture: The current alpha release of tanzu devcontainer does not yet support ARM (e.g. Apple M1 Silicon).
+- AMD64 architecture: The current alpha release of tanzu devcontainer does not yet support ARM (e.g. Apple M1 Silicon).

 ## Starting a Container: